meilisearch/specifications/text/0121-data-types.md

 For Latin-based languages, the words are separated by space.
 For Kanji characters, the words are separated by character.

 For Latin-based languages, there are two kinds of space separators:
 - **Soft spaces (distance: 1)**: whitespaces, quotes, `-` | `_` | `\` | `:` | `/` | `\\` | `@` | `"` | `+` | `~` | `=` | `^` | `*` | `#`
 - **Hard spaces (distance: 8)**: `.` | `;` | `,` | `!` | `?` | `(` | `)` | `[` | `]` | `{` | `}`| `|`

-Distance plays an essential role in determining whether documents are relevant since one of the ranking rules is the proximity rule.
-The proximity rule sorts the results by increasing distance between matched query terms.
-Then, two words separated by a soft space are closer and thus considered more relevant than two words separated by a hard space.
+Distance plays an essential role in determining whether documents are relevant.
+The `proximity` ranking rule sorts the results by increasing distance between matched query terms.
+Two words separated by a soft space are closer and thus considered more relevant than two words separated by a hard space.

 After the tokenizing process, each word is indexed and stored in the global dictionary of the corresponding index.